I should know better than to click on anything that says, “What Not To Wear After Age______!” I really really should!

 These are topics I’ve coached my clients on.
 May you find some inspiration:

 - Unhappiness: Find your happy and wear it like the finest possession you own.
-Got for it and foster it everyday.
+Go after happiness and foster it every day.

 - Pretty: Wait!
 What?
 Yes, wear pretty only for you.
-If you want to look pretty do it because it makes YOU feel good and the definition of you as pretty is solely yours.
+If you want to look pretty, do it because it makes YOU feel good.
+Just remember the definition of you as pretty is solely yours.

 - Control: Control is an illusion.
 Let go.
 Let live.

-- Fear: Usually the fear we internalize is never the same as what occurs in reality…fear is often wrong.
+- Fear: Usually, the fear we internalize is never the same as what occurs in reality…fear is often wrong.
 Fear is one of the most aging emotions in the human experience.
 Moving past fear and jumping is one of the greatest youth tonics there ever was.
 Go for it.
-The joy is usually on the other side of fear.
+Joy is usually on the other side of fear.

 - Blame: Accepting responsibility for your actions is one of the kindest things you can do to the people around you.
 Blame is ugly.
-Stop blaming others take charge of your life and living your truth is one notch easier.
+Stop blaming others, take charge of your life, and living your truth becomes easier and easier.

 - Judgment: Constantly judging those around you is terrible way to live.
-Find the good and focus on that.
-Most everybody has some good about them.
+Find the good and focus on it.
+Most everybody has some good in them.

 - Limited beliefs: You have a world at your fingertips and to believe you are smaller than, or less than, or not good enough is a lie.

-- Resistance: What we resist persists… let go of your tightly wound closed mind and open up a little, learn new things, experience others and their worlds.
+- Resistance: What we resist persists…let go of the tightly-wound closed parts of your mind and open up a little, learn new things, experience others and their worlds.
 Change is inevitable.
 Be adaptable and embrace the newness life has to offer.
 Saying, “Yes!” to life is freeing.

 - The Past: nothing like carrying around garbage bags full of junk that needs to stay in the past.
 What’s done is done.
 All you have is right NOW… live it!